ManfredRichthofen/Mead-Making-Wiki/docs/contributing.md

 Proper names should also be lower case.

-Words are separated by hyphens anywhere there would be a space.
+Words are separated by underscores anywhere there would be a space.

 Remove punctuation entirely.

 - Example: /wiki/faq/hydrometers

-- Example: /wiki/faq/glass-vs-plastic
+- Example: /wiki/faq/glass_vs_plastic.md

-- Example: /wiki/mazers/curt-stock
+- Example: /wiki/mazers/curt_stock.md

-- Example: /wiki/meaderies/schramms-mead
+- Example: /wiki/meaderies/schramms_mead.md

 ### Translations